Western Union Building (Commercial National Bank)

-The abstract classical vocabulary displayed here in 1917 reappears again and again in Washington in the 1920s and 1930s.
-The originality of Commercial National Bank's stylized classical vocabulary and the subtlety of its expression makes it unique for this early date.
-This powerful building marks an important transition from Waddy Wood's earlier, more literal use of traditional architectural forms to the boldness and abstraction of his later buildings.
+The abstract classical vocabulary displayed here in 1917 appeared repeatedly through DC’s architectural landscape in the 1920s and 1930s.
+However, the originality of Commercial National Bank’s stylized classical vocabulary and the subtlety of its expression makes it unique for this early date.
+This powerful building marks an important transition from Wood’s earlier, more literal use of traditional architectural forms to the boldness and abstraction of his later buildings.

 DC Inventory: July 16, 1986